 Red Mushroom (Discosoma sp.)
 Corals

-Due to their tolerance of less than perfect water and lower light requirements, Mushroom corals make an excellent beginners coral.Continue to 4 of 22 below.
+Due to their tolerance of less than perfect water and lower light requirements, mushroom corals make an excellent coral for beginners.Continue to 3 of 21 below.

-Since they derive much of their nutrition from the water around them, Mushrooms actually prefer dirtier (small suspended particulates and dissolved organic matter) water than many other types of corals, making their care in an aquarium much easier.Continue to 5 of 22 below.
+Since they derive much of their nutrition from the water around them, mushrooms prefer dirtier (small suspended particulates and dissolved organic matter) water than many other types of corals, making their care in an aquarium much easier.Continue to 4 of 21 below.

 Pink/Red Mushroom Corals

-The multitude of Mushroom colors (red, blue, purple, green) make them a terrific addition to almost any marine aquarium.Continue to 6 of 22 below.
+The multitude of mushroom colors (red, blue, purple, and green) makes them a terrific addition to almost any marine aquarium.Continue to 5 of 21 below.

 Green Mushroom (Actinodiscus sp.)